jpdias/node-red-contrib-self-healing/README.md

 Similar to `compensate` but gives an additional output with a confiability metric (function can be defined, e.g. decay logarithmically for each followed value compensed).

+### :package: kalman-noise-filter

+Kalman noise filter based on the work of Bulten et al.

+> R models the process noise and describes how noisy our system internally is.
+Or, in other words, how much noise can we expect from the system itself?
+As our system is constant we can set this to a (very) low value.
+Q resembles the measurement noise; how much noise is caused by our measurements?
+As we expect that our measurements will contain most of the noise, it makes sense to set this parameter to a high number (especially in comparison to the process noise).

+> In real life scenario's you usually make an estimate of R and Q based on measurements or domain knowledge.
+For this example we assume we know the noise levels.

+> W. Bulten, A. C. V. Rossum and W. F. G. Haselager, "Human SLAM, Indoor Localisation of Devices and Users," 2016 IEEE First International Conference on Internet-of-Things Design and Implementation (IoTDI), Berlin, 2016, pp. 211-222, doi: 10.1109/IoTDI.2015.19.

 ### :package: flow-control

 Enable and disable Node-RED flows during runtime (local or remote instances, using the available REST API).